 A hidden paradise in the Philippines located off the coast of Surigao del Norte, Siargao has found its way to the hearts of travelers all over the world – surfers and non-surfers alike, and is now known as one of the top tourist destinations in the Philippines.

 Surrounded by crystal clear turquoise waters and covered in coconut palm trees, Siargao is no doubt a dream tropical destination for both local and international travelers.

 Known as the "Surfing Capital of the Philippines," the island boasts some of the most influential surf breaks in the world.
-Its reliable surfing conditions all year round offers something for all skill levels.
+Its reliable surfing conditions all year round offer something for all skill levels.

 Home to the famous Cloud 9 and other beginner-friendly surf beaches tucked in some of the hidden spots all over the island, Siargao is on every surfer's dream destination.

-It might have turned to one of the most visited spots in the Philippines, but Siargao hasn't lost its laidback island vibe.
+It might have turned into one of the most visited spots in the Philippines, but Siargao hasn't lost its laidback island vibe.
 The warm and friendly locals inhabiting the island are on a mission to preserve the magic of Siargao's natural beauty.

 Siargao will surely not disappoint you.
 Any traveling soul hungry for adventures, experiences, and places to discover will find fulfillment in this unassuming and straightforward island.

 It has pristine white beaches and islands, breathtaking lagoons, and lush green coconut trees lined up on the roads.
 These are some of the reasons why you must add Siargao tours to your bucket list.

 Here are 18 activities waiting for you the dream tropical and surfing destination that is Siargao.